Home / Blog

 Sculptra is a dermal filler made from poly-L-lactic acid (PLLA), a synthetic material that triggers the body’s inflammatory response and stimulates increased collagen production.
 It provides delayed but longer-lasting results.

-The following table helps you assess the main differences between Radiesse and Sculptra.
+The following table outlines the main differences between Radiesse and Sculptra.

 RadiesseSculptra